simeononsecurity/simeononsecurity.ch/content/articles/firewalla-home-network-security-guide/index.en.md

 ### **Network Segmentation and Testing**

-In the realm of home labs, enthusiasts often create complex network setups for various testing and development purposes. **Firewalla** can be advantageous in this context by offering **network segmentation**.
+In home labs, enthusiasts often create complex network setups for various testing and development purposes. **Firewalla** can be advantageous in this context by offering **network segmentation**.
 By isolating lab environments from the main network, you can prevent any accidental interference while conducting experiments.
 This feature can be pivotal when testing new applications, services, or configurations.

 ### **Traffic Monitoring and Analysis**